hneemann/Digital/README.md

 The synchronous update of all gates, which have seen a change at one of their inputs may also cause oscillations in Digital.
 In such a case, the oscillation is detected and simulation stops.
 However, there is also a single gate mode which allows to propagate a signal change gate by gate.
 This feature allows to follow the way through the circuit.
-After each step, it all gates with a change at one of its inputs is highlighted.
+After each step, all gates with a change at one of their inputs are highlighted.
 This way you can see how a signal change propagates in a circuit, thus you are able to find the root cause of an oscillation.

 ### Embedded circuits ###